tekperfect/devops-docs/docs/courses/08-Security/lessons/metasploitable-m1.md

 11. Now in the Drive section, click on "New Drive", and then in "Import".

-12. Select the .qcow2 file you extracted from the zip file you downloaded
+12. Select the .qcow2 file you created with the .qco2 extension and import it.

 13. Click Save and start the VM.